CT075/PyFunge/README.md

 # PyFunge
 Author: Cameron "Camdar" Wong (aka CT075)

-This is an open-source, free-for-use python 3.x interpreter.
+This is an open-source, free-for-use befunge interpreter for Python 3.x.
 Feel free to use it or modify it in whatever way you want.

 # Usage
 UNIX/OSX: "./befunge_interpreter.py path_to_bfg_file"